Isonimus/M5PORKCHOP/README.md

         * Deauth jitter (1-5ms random delays) - no machine-perfect timing
         * Both enabled by default, toggle in Settings if you're feeling bold

+    BOAR BROS system:

+        While in OINK mode, press [E] to add the selected network to your BOAR BROS exclusion list.
+Tagged networks are permanently ignored:

+        * Excluded from attack targeting - your home router stays safe
+        * Excluded from deauth storms - don't pwn your own network
+        * Persists across reboots in /boar_bros.txt on SD card
+        * Hidden networks stored as "NONAME BRO"
+        * View/manage in menu: BOAR BROS (shows count: BRO: X)
+        * Delete bros from the list with [D] key in management menu

+        Your neighbor's router?
+Fair game.
+Your own?
+BOAR BRO.

 ------[ 3.1.1 - DO NO HAM Mode